WanderingSpaceThinker/nonexistence/_posts/2021-03-08-Perfection-v2.0.md

 > the process of starting to include more different types or things

-Mass extinction events, that leads to the disappearance of a big chunk of species living at the time, are bad<sup>[citation needed]</sup>.
-They were a few during our planet's history, the most famous being the Cretaceous–Paleogene extinction event (you might remember it as the "meteorite killing dinosaurs one" even though there's no consensus on its exact causes).
+Mass extinction events, that lead to the disappearance of a big chunk of species living at the time, are bad<sup>[citation needed]</sup>.
+There were a few during our planet's history, the most famous being the Cretaceous–Paleogene extinction event (you might remember it as the "meteorite killing dinosaurs one" even though there's no consensus on its exact causes).

-As tragic as they are for the extinguished species, they can be a boon for the survivors as they can "rebuild" on the ruins left by the old world.
+As tragic as they are for the extinct species, they can be a boon for the survivors as they can "rebuild" on the ruins left by the old world.
 For example, after the non-avian dinosaurs disappeared around 66 millions years ago, there was an explosion in [mammal diversity](https://www.ucl.ac.uk/news/2015/dec/mammal-diversity-exploded-immediately-after-dinosaur-extinction).

 The gist of it is, each species plays a role in an ecosystem, they fill an [ecological niche](https://en.wikipedia.org/wiki/Ecological_niche).
-When they're gone, that niche is empty and can be filled by another species or scrapped together and replaced by something else, leading to increased diversification.
+When they're gone, that niche is empty and can be filled by another species or scraped together and replaced by something else, leading to increased diversification.

-The reason why this happen is, if a niche was eating one kind of food (grass for example) and it's now empty, it means that whoever can fill it will get access to a food source without competition.
+The reason why this happens is, if a niche was eating one kind of food (grass for example) and it's now empty, it means that whoever can fill it will get access to a food source without competition.
 That way, available resources (type of food) can be more efficiently allocated than if all the species wanted to eat the same thing.
-Another advantage is, if one type of food disappear, it will only affect the species that relied on it.
+Another advantage is, if one type of food disappears, it will only affect the species that relied on it.

 This is probably over-simplified but, alas, I'm not a biologist so I can't go into more details than that.
 Besides, I don't want you to think that this article is a cover for a biology class.

 The takeaway here is: a crisis is an opportunity to exploit the demise of others for your own gain...
 Wait what?
 No, please don't.

 More seriously, diversification is an important tool for the efficient use of resources and it improves resiliency.
-Also, variety is fun: our past is filled of crazy alien-like creatures, that has to be more interesting that if there were only one species.
+Also, variety is fun: our past is filled with crazy alien-like creatures, that has to be more interesting that if there were only one species.

 * **<ins>Sustainability:</ins>**